PrestonKnopp/godot-ios-deploy/README.md

 An apple button will appear in Godots Editor's toolbar.
 Pressing this button will

-1. Open Settings menu if not setup or
+1. Open onboarding flow menu if not setup or
 2. Begin build and deploy

-### Setting Up

-Get set up by selecting your provisioning profile and team.
-Then fill out your bundle display name.
-Check the devices you want to deploy to and close the menu.
-Test it by pressing the apple button.
-Check Godot's console for information on the build and deploy.

 ## Troubleshooting